tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **JACK:** Go talk to Hailey or somethin'.
 I'm busy with a few customers.
 I'll keep 'em entertained.
 You don't need to be involved.

+**SAM:** Okay, great...

-**SAM:** Okay, great...Sam slowly stumbled over to the van.
+Sam slowly stumbled over to the van.
 As soon as he got close to the seat, he fell on his knees, face-first into the fabric and instantly fell asleep.

 **HAILEY:** Oh, fuck off!